 Avast’s mobile app is available on both Android and iOS and is just as easy to navigate as its desktop version.
 Avast One lacks anti-theft protections, but then again McAfee doesn’t offer anti-theft either.

-McAfee includes 24/7 live chat, phone support, a support forum, and an online knowledge base.
-I really like how its live chat and phone support are accessible 24/7.
+McAfee includes live chat, phone support, a support forum, and an online knowledge base.
+I really like how its phone support is accessible 24/7.
 Many antiviruses only offer support during certain hours, and it can be frustrating when you’re looking for quick solutions.

 McAfee’s support reps impressed me by offering to remotely access my computer.
 Most support teams are more hands-off and generally just provide basic instructions.

 The McAfee knowledge base was disappointing, as it contained outdated instructions.
-However, answers to your questions can still be found through its 24/7 support channels.
+However, answers to your questions can still be found through its 24/7 phone support.

 Avast offers support through live chat, phone, an online forum, and a digital knowledge base.
 Despite the representatives being amicable and readily accessible, they were unable to respond to some of my more complex inquiries.